MicrosoftDocs/azure-ai-docs/articles/machine-learning/data-science-virtual-machine/how-to-track-experiments.md

 :::image type="content" source="./media/how-to-track-experiments/mlflow-experiments-4.png" alt-text="Screenshot showing selection of the Deploy button." lightbox= "./media/how-to-track-experiments/mlflow-experiments-4.png":::

-The model will deploy to the Inference Cluster (Azure Kubernetes Service) we created in step 1.
+The model deploys to the Inference Cluster (Azure Kubernetes Service) we created in step 1.
 Provide a name for the service, and the name of the AKS compute cluster (created in step 1), to fill in the details.
 We also recommend that you increase the __CPU reserve capacity__ from 0.1 to 1, and the __Memory reserve capacity__ from 0.5 to 1.
 Select __Advanced__ and fill in the details to set this increase.
 Then select __Deploy__, as shown in this screenshot:

 :::image type="content" source="./media/how-to-track-experiments/mlflow-experiments-5.png" alt-text="Screenshot showing details of the model deployment." lightbox= "./media/how-to-track-experiments/mlflow-experiments-5.png":::